• Skip to primary navigation

 If you’re experiencing severe symptoms, immediately call emergency assistance.
 Do not think that these symptoms will just pass and go away on their own.
 Severe symptoms like seizures are life-threatening so it is important to address this as soon as possible.

 If you are thinking of quitting alcohol for good, seek professional help.
 Many people think that they are invincible and are not vulnerable to alcohol withdrawal.
 This is the reason why many try to do it alone by quitting cold-turkey.
 If you are only an occasional drinker, this might not be difficult to achieve.
-However, if you are a heavy drinker, meaning you cannot pass or survive a day without pumping alcohol in your system, quitting by yourself could lead to unbearable symptoms that may push you to relapse and drink again.
+However, if you are a heavy drinker, meaning you cannot pass or survive a day without alcohol in your system, quitting by yourself could lead to unbearable symptoms that may push you to relapse and drink again.
 On the other hand, professional treatment centers can perform safe and proven detox methods that can make your withdrawal symptoms easier.
 You will also be provided with a comprehensive treatment plan so you can start your journey to lifelong sobriety.

 If you or a loved one is struggling with alcohol abuse, help is available.
 Alcoholism is an illness that can be cured.
 Contact Anaheim Lighthouse to learn more about our specialized programs.